jjmora/Todo_ReactJS_FrontEnd_with_Rails_API/README.md

 # README

 ToDo App made with React JS
-Using an Ruby on Rails API for data
+Using a Ruby on Rails API for data

 * See it here: https://jjm-todo-react-app-1.herokuapp.com/